Parkinson’s Disease in Stuart, FL

 Parkinson’s disease, or PD, is a rare neurological disease occurring in approximately 1 percent of people over age 50 and in far fewer individuals under age 50.
 The condition is caused by a deterioration of nerve cells that are related to motor skills and bodily movements.
+If you are looking for the best Parkinson’s treatments in Stuart, FL then Premier Neurology and Wellness Center can help.

 Symptoms and Stages

 The symptoms of Parkinson’s disease vary from person to person and according to the stage of the disease.
 Also, some patients experience symptoms chronically, while others experience them sporadically.
 The symptoms most associated with Parkinson’s disease include tremors, balance impairment, slow movements, and poor posture.
 In general, PD is recognized to occur in five stages – each of which is defined by its symptoms.
+If you think that you are suffering from Parkinson’s and want to be seen by a board-certified neurologist specializing in Parkinson’s treatments in Stuart, FL contact us now.

 Stage I: During this stage, symptoms are typically subtle and may include mild tremors in the hands or a limb.